Vermont Center for Immunology and Infectious Diseases ~ 2015 Annual Report

 Ralph Budd, M.D., Director

-he Vermont Center for Immunology and Infectious Diseases (VCIID) is a multidisciplinary team of scientists and clinicians elucidating microbial pathogenesis and the immune response to infections.
+The Vermont Center for Immunology and Infectious Diseases (VCIID) is a multidisciplinary team of scientists and clinicians elucidating microbial pathogenesis and the immune response to infections.
 Our goal is to devise new strategies for the detection, prevention, and treatment of infectious and inflammatory diseases.
 Our research is also highly relevant to other diseases, such as cancer, autoimmune disorders, and atherosclerosis.
+The VCIID comprises 26 faculty in eight departments in four UVM colleges who interact on a daily basis through weekly joint research-in-progress meetings.
+Recent breakthroughs include:

 The VCIID comprises 25 faculty in eight departments in four UVM colleges who interact on a daily basis through weekly joint research-inprogress meetings.
 Recent breakthroughs include: